SmugTheKiler/discord.js-bot-guid/readme.md

 or just order a simple bot with tips!

 Important!
-We litilery do not test this and write it from top of our heads, but it should defenetly work.
+We litilery do not test this and write it from top of our heads, but it should defenetly still work.
 If it doesn't, please create a new issue. also some examples are used from [discord.js guide](https://discordjs.guide)

+(ALL FROM DISCORD.JS V12)